tomdavies/expressionengine2.sugar/README.markdown

 ## To Dos

 ### New

-- Check Espresso 2 alpha compatibility
 - Housecleaning updates of codesense and snippets
-- Integrate some of the interesting stuff from [https://github.com/wesbaker/ExpressionEngine2.tmbundle]
+- Integrate some of the interesting stuff from https://github.com/wesbaker/ExpressionEngine2.tmbundle

 ### From ee1 sugar